ccwang002/ccwang002.github.io/content/blogs/2018-10/1020_gpg_transition.md

 Category: Coding
 ---

 I am transiting my GPG key again.
-However, for this time, I expect to use the new GPG master key longer and will start building this identity unless there is a concern about the key strength or I accidentially lose the key.
+However, for this time, I expect to use the new GPG master key longer and will start building this identity unless there is a concern about the key strength or I accidentally lose the key.

-Back in [my GPG key transition in 2016][my-post-gpg-2016], I've created the subkeys for daily usage and isoloated the master key into a secret offline place.
+Back in [my GPG key transition in 2016][my-post-gpg-2016], I've created the subkeys for daily usage and isolated the master key into a secret offline place.
 I learned more about PGP throughout the years, sadly though, I still seldom have a chance to use it extensively in my daily life.

 This time, I am moving the subkeys to a YubiKey.
 I found [drduh's guide][yubikey-guide] on GitHub very informative to set up both the GPG key and the yubikey, as well as get my hands on the various possible applications.
 Another notable change is that I no longer set an expiration date on my master key.